“Hast du Kummer mit den Deinen – trink dich einen

-I find it quite reassuring to observe that among the students and members of the opera studios, an increasingly large number of young people drink no or hardly any alcohol.
+It is reassuring to observe that among the students and members of the opera studios, as well as in my 18-year-old granddaughter’s generation, an increasingly large number of young people drink no or hardly any alcohol.

-In my generation and those now aged 40 to 50, however, alcohol is the constant, reliable companion in all circumstances.
-Alcohol is the only drug that people in society look for an „excuse“ NOT to consume!
+However, in my generation and those now aged 40 to 50, alcohol is the constant, reliable companion in all circumstances.
+Alcohol is the only drug people in society look for an „excuse“ NOT to consume!

 Nicotine addiction has long been recognised as a severe problem.
 The smoke clouds have disappeared from pubs.
-One can no longer even imagine smoking in households, in restaurants and hardly remember how one could not get the stench out of one’s home, clothes, skin and hair for days.
+One can no longer imagine smoking in households and restaurants and hardly remember how one could not get the stench out of one’s home, clothes, skin and hair for days.

 But it is hard to imagine our „Opera-Milieu“ without alcohol: the champagne after the premiere, the glass(es) after a hard day of rehearsals, the little champagne of the Three Ladies in one of the dressing rooms between the penultimate and the last ensemble, the real red wine in the third act of Rosenkavalier.
 And then, of course, the beer/wine, because one does NOT have a performance and treats oneself, not to mention a holiday.